rainlanguage/docs.rainlang.xyz/docs/learning-rainlang-in-60-minutes/2-navigating-dotrain.svelte.md

  :;
 ```
 - The entire file is broadly divided into two sections - the yaml front matter and the rainlang fragment, separated by the `---` dellimeter.
 Theses fragment are composed to a rainlang document by the composition done by the tooling available via the raindex app.
+- Although the complete dotrain document includes all of the above mentioned keys present in the yaml structure, the `networks`, `subgraphs`, `metaboards`, `orderbooks` and `delpoyers` generally reamin common throughout dotrain documents, and are available as `settings` in the raindex app.
+Hence it is not uncommon to see dotrain documents without these settings are raindex tooling binds these elements during composition and deployment.